wkasdorp/new-vm-with-domain-join/README.md

 be joined to a domain and the local Admin account is not needed.
 The password is obfuscated but not random.
 For increased security you need to set it yourself.

+Final note: do not deploy to the container CN=Computers,<DN-Domain>.
+I found experimentally that this always fails.
+You must use an existing OU.